THE PRODUCT:

 THE STANDARD:

-DOE established the first efficiency standards for microwave ovens in 2013, and they took effect in 2016.
+The current standards for microwave ovens took effect in 2016.
 The standards specify a maximum standby power of 1 watt for microwave-only ovens and countertop combination microwave ovens and 2.2 watts for built-in and over-the-range combination microwave ovens.

 KEY FACTS: